SapienzaInteractiveGraphicsCourse/finalproject-guardian_of_the_galaxy/README.md

 For more details about how the project has been developed please refers to the report file.

 ## Demo
-Play the game here at this link: [link](https://sapienzainteractivegraphicscourse.github.io/finalproject-guardian_of_the_galaxy/)
+Play the game here at this [link](https://sapienzainteractivegraphicscourse.github.io/finalproject-guardian_of_the_galaxy/) .